Choosing the right mat for you and the yoga you practice is an important part of getting the best out of your training.

 Extra thick mat.
 5 - 8 mm

-Ideal for restorative yoga, lying positions and stretches.
-But it can be difficult to find stability for standing balance positions, so not particularly suitable for a yoga flow class.
+Ideal for restorative yoga, lying positions, and stretches.
+However it can be difficult to find stability for standing balance positions, so not particularly suitable for a yoga flow class.

 Whether you prefer a textured surface or a smoother one is up to you.